tiarss/tiarss/README.md

 ## I'am a Developer

 <!-- - 🔭 I’m currently working on Projek Bareng -->
-- 🌱 I’m currently learning ReactJs,
+- 🌱 I’m currently learning React Native and Golang,
-- 🤔 I’m looking for help with ReactJs
+- 🤔 I’m looking for help with React Native and Golang
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'am an Electronics Engineer